aaronpeters/hillpsychiatry.nl/posts/nl-top-websites-certificates.md

   - ocsp
   - research
   - nl
-keyword: HTTPS Certificates NL Performance
+keyword: SSL/TLS Certificates NL Performance
 ---

 During the past three months, I've researched the impact of the  _type_ of SSL/TLS certificate on website speed and reliability and the effectiveness of OCSP stapling.